 Where is it Available?

-Our first big initiative to provide the Social ABCs through a clinical service took place in partnership with McMaster Children’s Hospital in Hamilton Ontario, through an initiative funded by Ontario’s (past) Ministry of Children and Youth Services.
+Our first big oppurtunity to provide the Social ABCs through a clinical service was a partnership with McMaster Children’s Hospital in Hamilton Ontario, through an initiative funded by Ontario’s (past) Ministry of Children and Youth Services.

 How do we Know the Social ABCs works?